 Yes.
 In this case the entire outside and inside of the mug need an evenly applied coat of glaze.
 In production, it would not make sense to attempt this by painting.
 For these reasons: Cost, quality, convenience.
 The right pail has 2 gallons of G2934Y base with 10% Cerdec yellow stain: $135.
 Cost of jars with the same amount: Almost $300!
 And you have to paint them on in three coats with drying in between.
 The one in the pail is a true dipping glaze (unlike dipping glazes sold by glaze manufacturers that dry slowly and drip-drip-drip just like brushing ones).
 This one dries immediately after dipping in a perfectly even layer (if mixed according to our instructions).
-And a bonus: This pail can be converted to a brushing version using CMC gum.
+And a bonus: This pail can be converted to brushing or base-layering versions using CMC gum.

 Pages that reference this post in the Digitalfire Reference Database:

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.